madmachineio/docs/docs/projects/general/overview.md

 1. [Follow the step-by-step guide](../../overview/getting-started/overview.mdx) to get started.
 2. Download all [example projects here](https://github.com/madmachineio/MadExamples).
-3. If you are using SwiftIO Feather board, just skip this step.
+3. If you are using SwiftIO Micro, just skip this step.
 Otherwise, you will need to [change the board type](../../../overview/advanced/change-board) of the examples.
 4. Follow the guides below and [try the corresponding project](../../../overview/advanced/run-example).